Member Login

 SESP Executive Committee

-SESP is run by an appointed Executive Officer along with a member-elected board of 9.
-The EO serves a four-year term, and each Committee Member serves a 3-year term, with 3 individuals elected each year.
+SESP is run by an appointed Executive Officer and a member-elected board of 9.
+The EO serves a four-year term, and each Committee Member serves a 3-year term, with 3 individuals elected yearly.

 Executive Officer: Steve Stroessner